MicrosoftDocs/windows-itpro-docs/mdop/agpm/troubleshooting-agpm40-upgrades.md

 More specifically, you can choose to download only the first file, `AGPM4.0SP1_Server_X64_KB4014009.exe`, from the list presented after pressing the download button.

-Download link to the Microsoft Desktop Optimization Pack (March 2017 Servicing Release) is shown below: https://www.microsoft.com/download/details.aspx?id=54967
+The download link to the Microsoft Desktop Optimization Pack (March 2017 Servicing Release) can be found [here](https://www.microsoft.com/download/details.aspx?id=54967). https://www.microsoft.com/download/details.aspx?id=54967